Did you make the right decision on your new supplier?

 Author: Christopher Cicutto

 All rights reserved.
-This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
-In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
+This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Forvis Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Forvis Mazars and the source of the publication are duly mentioned.
+In all cases, Forvis Mazars’ intellectual property rights are protected and the Forvis Mazars Group shall not be liable for any use of this publication by third parties, either with or without Forvis Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.